mttjj/git-scripts/README.md

 ```

 IMPORTANT NOTE: If you are running the bash script (Linux or Mac) the `class_info.txt` file MUST end with either a blank line or something else or the last line of the file will not be read.
 For that reason, I recommend putting a `$$` as the last line of the file.
 You'll notice that I did that for the example file in the /unix folder.

+## Other Notes
+Since the student repos are most likely private (though your user will have access) you'll need to configure GitHub SSH keys for your computer.
+Instructions on doing that can be found [here](https://help.github.com/articles/connecting-to-github-with-ssh/).